microsoft/TypeScript/doc/spec.md

 ### <a name="3.3.2"/>3.3.2 Array Types

 ***Array types*** represent JavaScript arrays with a common element type.
 Array types are named type references created from the generic interface type ‘Array’ in the global module with the array element type as a type argument.
-Array type literals (section [Error!
-Reference source not found.](#Error!
-Reference source not found.)) provide a shorthand notation for creating such references.
+Array type literals (section [3.6.4](#3.6.4)) provide a shorthand notation for creating such references.

 The declaration of the ‘Array’ interface includes a property ‘length’ and a numeric index signature for the element type, along with other members: